LunarLogic/gauguin/README.md

 This gem was created to do this for you.

+## Sample app

+Sample application available here: https://github.com/LunarLogic/to_be_like_gauguin

 ## Requirements

 Gem depends on `RMagick` which requires `ImageMagick` to be installed.